set-soft/AudioSeparation/README.md

 - Easy of use
 - Clear download (with progress and known destination)
 - Support for all possible input audio formats (mono/stereo, any sample rate, any batch size)
-- Good quality vs size
+- Good quality vs size, or you can choose better quality using Demucs
 - Reduced dependencies

 ---